Azure-Samples/app-templates-WLS-on-aks/README.md

 ## Description

-This is sample app template of the Domain-Driven Design Jakarta EE application.
-The application is built with Maven and deployed to Oracle WebLogic Server running in an Azure Kubernetes Service (AKS).
+This is a sample app template of the Domain-Driven Design Jakarta EE application.
+The application is built with Maven and deployed to Oracle WebLogic Server running in Azure Kubernetes Service (AKS).
+The app template uses the [official Azure offer for running WLS on AKS](https://aka.ms/wls-aks-portal).
+For a quickstart on this offer, see [https://aka.ms/wls-aks-quickstart](https://aka.ms/wls-aks-quickstart).
 The application is exposed by Azure Application Gateway.

 ## Deploy Oracle WebLogic Server Application to Azure Kubernetes Service: